-- Download the documentation for the ArcGIS Maps SDK for Unreal Engine.
+- Download the documentation for the SDK you want to use.
 The downloaded files are in a .zip archive format.

 - Extract the archive to a local folder.
 The extracted archive has two subfolders: